Admin-7/Mr-Robot-techniques/Gitter.md

 ### Welcome message

 Our Gitter chat room is configured to show the following "Welcome message" to users who join. ([It looks something like this](https://github.com/jupyter/jupyter/issues/175#issue-161476981).)

+> 📝 Please do try to keep this text synchronized with the actual welcome message in the room. :) ❤️

 Not all chatters can change the welcome message.
 If you can't, and you'd like to propose a change to it, you're welcome to edit the text below:

 > This is a general purpose chat room for [AnarchoTechNYC](https://github.com/AnarchoTechNYC), your friendly neighborhood anarchist tech collective.
 Come on in and introduce yourself!
 Stick around even if you don't get a response immediately; sometimes we're just not at our keyboards.
 >